 Source: WordStream

-At the same time, this doesn’t automatically mean that a channel with lower CTRs is worse than a channel with higher CTRs.
+So, not all marketing channels are created equal.
+At the same time, this doesn’t automatically mean that a channel is worse than the other.
 Many other factors come to play, including the total cost per acquisition, the average customer value, revenue and profit per transaction, your business objectives, etc.

 What is conversion rate optimization?